 Many resources provide an option to copy and paste a persistent link but they are sometimes tricky to find since the term used and the location for doing so can vary depending on which resource you are using.
 Some common terms to look for include:

-Once you have found the persistent URL, make sure it includes either the proxy server prefix https://libproxy.umflint.edu/login?url= or that the infix libproxy.umflint.edu is included in the middle of the URL.
+If you are linking to the article in rich text, make sure it includes either the proxy server prefix https://libproxy.umflint.edu/login?url= or that the infix libproxy.umflint.edu is included in the middle of the URL.
 If the link opens in a new browser window, it will ensure access by logging in.

 Some resources automatically include the proxy server prefix or infix but, if they don’t, it can be added manually to the beginning of the persistent URL.
 For example: